taylor-training-courses/git-going-fast-course/setup/linux/Linux-Mint.md

 ### Default Text Editor with Git

 Set the core editor (used to edit commit messages, edit git config, etc).
 Your editor must already exist and the editor command needs to be accessible on the system path.
-Choose one of the following:
+Choose one of the following.
+This course uses Visual Studio Code.

 __Nano__: